EureCalla/EureCalla/README.md

 ### About Me
-I'm a professional finite element method engineer./n
+I'm a professional finite element method engineer.
 I am diligently learning the Python language for the field of machine learning.

+📫 How to reach me: hatdog63@gmail.com
 <!--
 **EureCalla/EureCalla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.